-The screen above list all the fields available in the Integrated Peripherals submenu, for ease of reference in this manual.
-In the actual CMOS setup, you have to use the scroll bar to view the fields.
 The settings on the screen are for reference only.
 Your version may not be identical to this one.

-3.1.4.1 On-Chip Primary PCI IDE and On-Chip Secondary PCI IDE
+On-Chip Primary PCI IDE and On-Chip Secondary PCI IDE

 These fields allow you to enable or disable the primary and secondary IDE controller.
-The default is Enabled.
 Select Disabled if you want to add a different hard drive controller.

-3.1.4.2 IDE Primary Master/Slave PIO and IDE Secondary Master/ Slave PIO
+IDE Primary Master/Slave PIO and IDE Secondary Master/Slave PIO